Dressed for Success

-"Dressed for Success" is a song by Swedish pop rock duo Roxette, released in Europe, on 3 August 1988 as the lead single from their second studio album, Look Sharp!
+"Dressed for Success" is a song by Swedish pop rock duo Roxette, released in Europe on 3 August 1988 as the lead single from their second studio album, Look Sharp!
 (1988).
-Following the international success of "The Look" – the album's third single in their home country, but the first to be released outside of Sweden – "Dressed for Success" was re-issued internationally in 1989 and became a worldwide hit, most notably in Australia, where it peaked in the top three and was certified platinum by Australian Recording Industry Association (ARIA).
+Following the international success of "The Look" – the album's third single in their home country, but the first to be released outside of Sweden – "Dressed for Success" was re-issued internationally in 1989 and became a worldwide hit, most notably in Australia, where it peaked at number three and was certified platinum by Australian Recording Industry Association (ARIA).

 Recording

 The recording of the song was marked by a dispute between the band members, but this apparently contributed to the strength of Marie's performance.

 "I was so mad when I did it.
 Everything about that session went wrong, we argued about the arrangement, we changed the key, I was dead tired of the song when I went in to do a guide vocal.
 Did it in one blast and suddenly realized, 'hmm... this is it'."

 — Marie Fredriksson, Don't Bore Us, Get to the Chorus! liner notes.

-The song was not without controversy after its release in the US in October of 1989.
-The song was famously banned from Minneapolis based Christian contemporary radio station KTIS-FM 98.5 FM after radio producers Freddy Nefler and Annie Herman claimed the lyrics were salaciously suggestive.
-In an October 1989 interview with New York City based Reader's Digest, Ms. Herman claimed the female lead singer Marie Fredriksson "intentionally used her Swedish accent to lead the listener down a path of sin".
-In the interview, Mr. Nefler suggests that "Ms. Fredriksson tells the story of a young girl dressing up for success on the streets rather than in preparation for the love of any man."
-Both radio producers later recanted their story after an angry fan mailed the radio station a copy of Roxette's album Look Sharp and the lyric sheet revealed that Ms. Frederikson was actually singing "Dressed for Success" and not "Dressed for Some Sex".